e-scooter-2077/documentation/domain-exploration/ubiquitous-language.md

 A device that can play sounds and can be remotely activated.

 ### Mode
-Alias: State
+Aliases: State
 One of the possible states in which the scooter can be.
 In each mode, the scooter has a different behavior.
 #### Active mode
 A mode in which the scooter has no electric limit on power.
 #### Power Saving mode
-A mode in which the scooter uses electrically limited power in order to save battery.
+A mode in which the scooter uses a lower maximum speed to limit power consuption.
 This happens after the battery gets below a [threshold](#power-saving-threshold)
 ##### Power Saving threshold
 The battery level below which the scooter enters Power Saving mode.
 #### Standby mode
-A mode in which the scooter is [disabled](#disable) due to extremely low battery.
+A mode in which the scooter must be [disabled](#disable) due to extremely low battery.
 ##### Standby threshold
 The battery level below which the scooter enters Standby mode.